padelt/docker-centreon/README.md

 The 8100 is the host TCP port under which the Apache Webserver inside the container will be available on the outside.
 Change as desired.

+The `/bin/bash` drops you in a shell in exactly the situation where the container normally would execute `/start.sh`.
+If you omit `/bin/bash`, exactly that will be done (as specified as the CMD statement in `Dockerfile`).
+While running the container with `bash`, try `/start.sh &` to start the "normal" stuff and still be able to look inside the container for logfiles etc.

 The need to run the container as a privileged container stems from the need to increase the `kernel.msgmnb` parameter.

 The Centreon daemon `centcore` will not start and end up in a supervisord-FATAL state.
 That is expected, as the following setup will need to create the configuration files first.
 Nevertheless, the web interface works already.